Skip to content

 We are upfront about what this is.
 Every figure is an AI Echo, an interpretation grounded in primary works and historical context.
 Never a recording, never claimed to speak for the real person.
 Each figure ships with factchecks that name what is verified and what is recreated for the story.

-Your conversations stay in your browser, encrypted with AES-256.
+Your conversations stay in your browser, and we never store them on our servers.
 Bring your own OpenRouter key if you like, and it never touches our servers.
 No tracking cookies, no third-party analytics, no profiles of who you are.
 What is yours stays yours.

 Open